 You will need to have the highest form of a security certificate, the certificado digital, downloaded and installed onto your laptop before you can even consider this route as an option.
 You’ll also need to install a program called AutoFirma to be able to sign and submit all of your documents properly.
 I have yet to submit a residency application (either first time or renewal) online through the Foreigner’s Office’s portal but I have had a couple of clients and friends of friends do this.
 The Universitat Politécnica de Cataluyna has a very helpful guide on how to submit an application correctly and I recommend giving it a read!

 I will update this section once I submit an application of my own through the Mercurio Platform.
 Although, from what I’ve heard from other applicants and other expats in Facebook groups, is that this is by far the fastest way to get your renewal approved.
-Turn around time can be under 2 weeks from the time you submit the application to when you get approval.
+Turnaround time can be under 2 weeks from the time you submit the application to when you get approval.
 So plan accordingly for your situation and whether or not you’ll be in Spain over the summer to be able to do your fingerprints and then, later on, pick up your new TIE.

 Apply for an Authorization to Return (if you plan on traveling)

 Chances are you will want to travel while your renewal application is processing.
-I don’t blame you with all the ample time you’ll get off in the summer.
+I don’t blame you for all the ample time you’ll get off in the summer.
 Funding your travels or having saved up throughout the entire year are different stories but it’s definitely possible to stay and travel around Spain in the summer.
 Here are my reminder tips for getting the authorization to return form:

 - For Madrid, apply early and check for available appointments on Friday mornings

-- For Galicia/La Coruña or other provinces, please note that the turnaround time for the form could take up to 1 week (or you could get it reduced to 24 hours if you beg them and show confirmation of your flight leaving from another Spanish city as I did several years ago).
+- For La Coruña or other Galician provinces, please note that the turnaround time for the form could take up to 1 week (or you could get it reduced to 24 hours if you beg them and show confirmation of your flight leaving from another Spanish city as I did several years ago).

 You can try to negotiate a faster turnaround time but it will depend on who you get assigned to your case and how long it will actually take to process.